movementlabsxyz/MIP/MIP/mip-125/README.md

 **Mitigation:**

-- Give well defined controlled over slashing, that at least initially is recoverable.
+- Give well defined control over slashing, such that funds are at least initially recoverable.
 For example transfer slashed funds to a MVMT Fnd controlled treasury.

 #### 5. Bootstrap Trust Risk